-Emily holds her Masters in Theatre Education from Emerson College, and a double-major with her BA in English: Literature and Drama from Franciscan University of Steubenville.
+EDUCATION: Emily holds her Masters in Theatre Education from Emerson College, and a double-major with her BA in English: Literature and Drama from Franciscan University of Steubenville.
 She studied John Barton's Shakespearean technique with members of the Royal Shakespeare Company in London and Stratford-upon-Avon, where her Rosalind (As You Like It) was compared to a young Maggie Smith.

-Emily is a voice actor, and audio drama author.
-Currently, she is starring as Caitlin O'Sullivan in the audio drama "The Ghost Ship" from The Metaphysical Boston Society, as well as the magical and mysterious Hestren in Starfall Podcast.
+AUDIO: Emily is a voice actor, and audio drama author.
+Currently, she is starring as Caitlin O'Sullivan in the audio drama "The Ghost Ship" from The Metaphysical Boston Society, as well as the mysterious Hestren in Starfall Podcast.
 Her singing has been featured in the video games Riley and Rochelle, as well as Copy?
 Right!
 They developed the shapeshifter character of CiCi Stratos (et al) for the actual play podcast, Once Upon A Monster of the Week.

-Her new verse plays, Cupid and Psyche and The Other, Other Woman performed to sold-out audiences in New York City.
+NEW VERSE PLAYS: Snyder's new verse plays, Cupid and Psyche and The Other, Other Woman performed to sold-out audiences in New York City.
 Both plays were also singled out by the Princess Grace Foundation.
 Her Shakespearean homage, A Comedy of Heirors was named one of the Top 15 NYC Shows of 2017 by A Work Unfinishing, and was a finalist along with Cupid And Psyche with the American Shakespeare Center's (ASC) "Shakespeare's New Contemporaries."
 Her feminist sequel to Shakespeare's Merry Wives, her Merry Widows of Windsor was selected for development and a fully staged reading with The Sheen Center for Thought and Culture.
 Her verse plays have also received commendation from the Eugene O'Neill and Thornton Wilder Foundation.

-Emily is the author of popular Regency novels, including the Jane Austen parody, Nachtstürm Castle.
+NOVELS: Emily is the author of popular Regency novels, including the Jane Austen parody, Nachtstürm Castle.
 She debuted with original fantasy novels in her Twelve Kingdoms series, which were compared to Lord Dunsany and J. R. R. Tolkein.

-Emily is a much sought-after educator, specializing in Shakespeare and new verse, including her recent work with The Shakespeare Forum, and her ground-breaking work on the intersection of psychology and performance in her thesis On Character.
+EDUCATOR: Emily is a much sought-after educator, specializing in Shakespeare and new verse, including her recent work with The Shakespeare Forum, and her ground-breaking work on the intersection of psychology and performance in her thesis On Character.
 She is currently working on the definitive work on writing new verse, and breaking down complex act structure.